SadafShafi/Simple-Blockchain-with-Smart-contract/README.md

-# Simple-Blockchain-with-Smart-contract
+# Simple-Blockchain
-1 node python blockchain
+A simple blockchain for educational purposes